rjmfernandes/cp-flink-sql/README.md

 kubectl -n confluent port-forward controlcenter-0 9021:9021 > /dev/null 2>&1 &
 ```

-And then open http://localhost:9021 and create a topic named `input` and another named `output`.
+And then open http://localhost:9021 and create a topic named `flink-input` and another named `message-count`.

 ###  Install Confluent Manager for Apache Flink